Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at ASAP, Inc at its Lafayette facility, reporting 89 affected workers.
-ASAP, Inc followed with 89 workers.
+The single largest action involved Asap at its Lafayette facility, reporting 89 affected workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Louisiana, with filings falling below both recent and year-ago levels.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.